 By Courtney Thompson Posted September 2, 2010, 12:36 PM EDT

-NEW YORK Pairing a corporate buzz-generating event with a charitable cause is a must these days, but doing so in a way that comes off as both genuine and fitting is a rare feat, one that Nike accomplished at its Primetime Knockout exhibition on Pier 54 last Wednesday.
+Pairing a corporate buzz-generating event with a charitable cause is a must these days, but doing so in a way that comes off as both genuine and fitting is a rare feat, one that Nike accomplished at its Primetime Knockout exhibition on Pier 54 last Wednesday.
 Unofficially kicking off the U.S. Open, the event paired Nike athletes—Roger Federer, Maria Sharapova, Rafael Nadal, and Victoria Azarenka (who filled in for an injured Serena Williams)—with celebrity doubles partners.

 The charitable component came in the form of 200 amped up, tennis-loving kids from four different youth organizations around town, who were divided into Team Maria (City Parks Foundation), Team Nadal (The Urban Dove), Team Federer (New York Junior Tennis League), and Team Azarenka (Harlem Children's Zone).
 After being bussed in courtesy of Nike, the kids got a chance to volley on the 48- by 88-foot Sport Court as the sun set, then took to the bleachers, where they danced and hollered their way through the night, rooting for their team athlete to win and posing for photos with courtside commentator Serena Williams.